nulogy/design-system/docs/catalog/guides/scripts.md

   Result: Depending on the project, the dev server will either be Storybook or something else (Catalog dev server for example).

 - Script: yarn all
   Task: __Not recommended__.
 Build the whole project in watch mode and run all dev servers.
-This can be taxing on your CPU and the terminal output may be hard to read, but offers a quick way to sanity test the project.
+This can be slow and taxing on your CPU and the terminal output may be hard to read, but offers a quick way to sanity test the project.
   Result: All build (`yarn watch`) and dev servers (`yarn start:all`) will be run concurrently and their output will be streamed together to the console.
 ```